 During the first few weeks after I made the decision to have him put to sleep, I wrote a number of pages of memories from the time we spent together.
 I had originally written a post years back when my other dog, Becky, had passed away titled “The Faith of a Dog,” which chronicled her behavior towards me and asked the question, what if we had that much faith in the God in whom we claim to believe and place our full trust in as our dogs have in us.
 Today, after re-reading the memories of Miles, some key things stand out from my time with him.
 Here are some of those musings:

 When I first brought him home, he was extremely tentative and shy.
-He very quickly adapted to his new home and his new (my) bed, alternating between sleeping beside me or in his new carpeted and air-conditioned dog house (under the bed, king-size at that!).
+He very quickly adapted to his new home and his new (my) bed, alternating between sleeping beside me on the bed or in his new carpeted and air-conditioned dog house (under the bed, king-size at that!).
 We became best friends.

-Miles always had to be playing, if it wasn’t catching a Frisbee, which it was most often, it was playing catch with a ball or stuffed animal.
+Miles always had to be playing, if it wasn’t catching a Frisbee, which was most often, it was playing catch with a ball or stuffed animal.
 His life was always that of having fun and making others have fun by playing with him.
 He was never aggressive or persuasive, except when chasing lizards; he would patiently sit or pace when he wanted to play, waiting for someone to play with him.
 Just two things freaked him out, thunderstorms and losing me during our walks – I hid behind trees and cars – he’d be walking along calmly until he realized I wasn’t there, and then panic would set in because as a herding dog he shouldn’t misplace his herd.

 Health challenges as he got older seemed to get more frequent, including hurting his back, a vestibular disorder, kidney issues, hearing loss, sight loss, etc. When you looked at him, though, you’d see none of these; he either recovered much quicker and better than the doctor’s expected or he didn’t show the problems.
 In the end, he couldn’t hide all of his pain; his age and prior injuries caught up with him.